-From the Jakobskirche in Neustadtl, the path first goes downhill, past this way cross towards Kollmitzberg, which can soon be seen in the distance.
+From the Jakobskirche (church of St. James) in Neustadtl, the path first goes downhill, past this way cross towards Kollmitzberg, which can soon be seen in the distance.
 We follow the yellow arrows with the inscription

 österreichischer Jakobsweg, Abschnitt Mostviertel